GCC General Church Council

 Professional Standards FAQs

-One can readily understand that the Lutheran Church is concerned for the spiritual health of its church and members.
-But equally so it is also deeply concerned for the physical safety and emotional well-being of all those who come under its banner.
+The Lutheran Church of Australia and New Zealand (LCA/NZ) is deeply concerned for the physical safety and emotional wellbeing of all those who come under its banner.

-In addition to providing for our spiritual needs through worship, pastoral care and other ministries, our church also has a legislative duty of care, to keep people safe, physically and emotionally.
+In addition to providing for our spiritual needs through worship, pastoral care and other ministries, the LCA/NZ has a legal duty of care, to keep people safe, physically and emotionally.

-A copy of the PS training model, and who needs to complete each level is provided on the LCA website, Professional Standards training page, www.lca.org.au/psd-training.
+A copy of the Professional Standards training model, and details of who needs to complete each level are provided on this website:

 Note, someone serving food over the counter, or cooking a BBQ which will be shared with the children, does not necessarily fit the description of having regular, close and intentional interaction with children.
 (Where there is opportunity to develop a relationship with a child, particular care needs to exercised.)